ssunami/prediction-concrete-compressive-strength/README.md

 5-fold cross validation was carried out in order to compare the performance of 3 models fitted in the above sections, and to see which model performs the best in predicting the concrete compressive strength.

 Procedure of the test is the following:
-1.Randomly and equally split the samples into 5 groups 2.Take one group as test set and the other 4 sets as training set 3.Fit the model with the training set and find RMSE values for the test set 4.Repeat steps 2 and 3 for 5 times and take the average of the RMSE values
+1. Randomly and equally split the samples into 5 groups
+2. Take one group as test set and the other 4 sets as training set
+3. Fit the model with the training set and find RMSE values for the test set
+4. Repeat steps 2 and 3 for 5 times and take the average of the RMSE values

 ## Result
 It was shown that the polynomial model performs the best among the 3 models.
 Though it has the negative Cp value, it has the smallest RMSE value, the largest adjusted R-squared value, and the smallest BIC value, making it the best model to predict the concrete compressive strength.